Shafqat Mahmood: Political career

 He became part of the military government setup following the 1999 Pakistani coup d'état and served as Provincial Minister of Punjab for Information from 1999 to 2000.
 After his resignation, he began writing columns for an English-language newspaper The News International and used to criticize the Pakistan Tehreek-e-Insaf (PTI) and its chief Imran Khan.

-After the assassination of Benazir Bhutto, he quit PPP.
 He joined PTI in November 2011 and served as information secretary of PTI from December 2011 to March 2013.

 He was elected to the National Assembly of Pakistan from Constituency NA-126 (Lahore-IX) as a candidate of PTI in the 2013 Pakistani general election.
 He received 97,933 votes and defeated Khawaja Ahmad Hassan, a candidate of the Pakistan Muslim League (N) (PML-N).

 In November 2015, he resigned from the post of PTI organizer in Lahore after the party's poor performance in local government elections held in October 2015.
 In May 2017, he became central information secretary of PTI.

 He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-130 (Lahore-VIII) in the 2018 Pakistani general election.

 On 18 August, Imran Khan formally announced his federal cabinet structure and Mahmood was named as Minister for Federal Education and Professional Training and Minister for National History and Literary Heritage.
 On 20 August 2018, he was sworn in as a Federal Minister in the federal cabinet of Prime Minister Imran Khan.

 On 15 November 2019, he was elected as the President of UNESCO's Education Commission.

+Writings

+He has written numerous articles as well government reports, including Devolving the State: A Model for Empowering the People in 2000.